 Abstract

-These data are average nitrate d15N values (permille vs air) and d15N 1sd for the upper 1000 meters (m) of the water column at four stations (CR01, CR02, CR03, and CR05) in the Eastern Tropical North Pacific (ETNP).
-The cruise (R/V Sally Ride SR2113) occupied the four stations near the Cocos Ridge between 6.8 to 5.3 degrees North latitude and 86.6 to 88.26 degrees West longitude.
+We report nitrate isotope data at four stations (CR01, CR02, CR03, and CR05) in the Eastern Tropical North Pacific (ETNP).
+The cruise (R/V Sally Ride SR2113) occupied these four stations near the Cocos Ridge between 6.8 to 5.3 degrees North latitude and 86.6 to 88.26 degrees West longitude.
 Sampling occurred between December 2-14, 2021.
-A 24-bottle Niskin rosette and CTD were used to collect 30-milliliter (mL) water samples that were later analyzed using the denitrifier method and N gas bench coupled to a Thermo IV isotope ratio mass spectrometer (IRMS).
-The d15N of nitrate in the upper 1000 m of the water column has shown a dramatic increase in the d15N of nitrate in the thermocline, indicating active in-situ water column denitrification.
-The new denitrification signal detected at the southern extent of the ETNP oxygen deficient zone (ODZ) provides further insight into the movement and development of the ODZ.
-The data were collected by Kameko Landry of Xingchen (Tony) Wang's Stable Isotope Biogeochemistry Laboratory at Boston College.
+A 24-bottle Niskin rosette and CTD were used to collect 30-milliliter (mL) water samples that were later analyzed using the denitrifier method.
+The data were collected by Kameko Landry in the Stable Isotope Biogeochemistry Laboratory at Boston College.

 Coverage